About WGI

 Now, we’re turning the page.

 WGI’s nonprofit work continues as WGI Worldwide Philanthropies.
-But to reach the next billion learners we’re launching a new for-profit arm, WGI Interactive LLC—a mission-aligned studio building groundbreaking educational technology.
-Our flagship platform is Lyra, a literacy game powered by AI and designed to teach children around the world for free.
+But to reach the next generation of learners we're launching a new for-profit arm, WGI Interactive LLC—a mission-aligned studio building AI-powered literacy solutions designed to guarantee every child learns to read.

 We’ve come a long way.
 But our goal remains the same: